Primavera Portfolio Management & EPS

 Before to review the Primavera Portfolio Management, let’s take a glance at the term “Enterprise Project Structure”.
-The enterprise project structure (EPS) represents the hierarchical structure of all projects in the database.
+The enterprise project structure (EPS) demonstrates the hierarchical structure of all projects in Primavera P6.
 The EPS can be subdivided into as many levels or nodes as needed to represent work at your organization.
 Nodes at the highest, or root, level might represent divisions within your company, project phases, site locations, or other major groupings that meet the needs of your organization; projects always represent the lowest level of the hierarchy.
 Every project must be included in an EPS node.

 In order to see the projects in the database, select Enterprise | Projects from the main drop down menu at the top of the screen as shown in the Figure 1.